Automattic/jetpack/readme.txt

 **Bug Fixes**

-* Custom Content Types: avoid PHP warnings in the Resturant Menu Post type. #5777
+* Custom Content Types: avoid PHP warnings in the Restaurant Menu Post type. #5777
 * Sharing: ReCaptcha error fix for the Email sharing button. #5548
 * Widget Visibility: allow display of empty categories in the dropdowns. #5770